A Trip Down Market Street: Filming date

-The film was originally thought to have been made in September or October 1905, based on the angles of shadows showing the sun's position.
+The film was initially thought to have been made in September or October of 1905, based on the angles of shadows showing the sun's position.
 Film historian David Kiehn noticed that there were puddles of water seen in the street, and after he examined contemporary newspapers and weather reports, he realized that the early estimates were wrong: no rain had fallen in those months.
 Kiehn located the February 1906 registration record for a car license plate recorded in the film, and he found that the sun's angle would be the same in March as it had been in September.

-In 2009, Kiehn suggested that A Trip Down Market Street was filmed in late March or early April 1906, a period with many rainy days reported.
+In 2009, Kiehn suggested that A Trip Down Market Street was filmed in late March or early April of 1906, a period with many rainy days reported.
 He found an advertisement for the film published in the New York Clipper on April 28, 1906, which stated that the film had been shot "just one week before the complete destruction of every building shown in the picture," though this was a somewhat hyperbolic claim given that a number of buildings seen in the film were heavily damaged and later repaired.
 If the "one week" statement was correct then the film would have been shot on April 11.
 Kiehn also found a San Francisco newspaper article published on March 29, 1906, describing the Miles Brothers' intent to film aboard a cable car.

 In 2011, Richard Greene, an engineer with Bio-Rad Laboratories, published research dating the film to March 24–30, 1906, based on the sun throwing well-defined shadows on the Ferry Building.
 Greene confirmed that the film was shot at about 3:17 p.m., based on the Ferry Building clock.
 He also notes that his date range is about three weeks prior to the earthquake, inconsistent with the "one week" claim in the New York Clipper advertisement.